Challenge and Workshop on Apparent Age Estimation and Cultural Event Recognition

-ChaLearn organizes in 2015 parallel challenge tracks on RGB data for Human Pose Recovery, action/interaction spotting, and cultural event classification.
+ChaLearn organizes in 2015 parallel challenge tracks on RGB data for Human Pose Recovery, action/interaction spotting, and cultural event recognition.
 For each Track, the awards for the first, second and third winners will consist of 1500, 1000 and 500 dollars, respectively.
 In addition, the three winners of each track will receive a travel grant of 500 dollars and an NVIDIA Titan X device.

 The challenge features two quantitative tracks:

 Track 2: Cultural Event Recognition: Near 30,000 images corresponding to 100 different cultural event categories will be considered.
 In all the categories, garments, human poses, objects and context will be possible cues to be exploited for recognizing the events, while preserving the inherent inter- and intra-class variability of this type of images.
 Examples of cultural events are Carnival, Oktoberfest, San Fermin, Maha-Kumbh-Mela, Aoi-Matsuri.
 Jordi Gonzàlez and Júnior Fabian gratefully acknowledge the support of NVIDIA Corporation with the donation of the Tesla K40 GPU used for creating the baseline of this Track.

 Figure 1: Samples of the RGB Human Pose Recovery and Action/Interaction tracks

 Figure 2: Samples of the Cultural Event Classification track